Elyar0/USD-Toman/README.md

 ```
 To restart GNOME Shell in X11, pressing Alt+F2 to open the Run Dialog and enter restart
 (or just r).
-In Wayland Logout and Login agaian.
+In Wayland Logout and Login again.